KwameNtaadu007/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This command sets the mode of the file hello the same as olleh’s mode: chmod --reference-olleh hello This command adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users: chmod -R +X
-This command creates a directory called my_dir with permissions 751 in the working directory: mkdir -m 751 my_dir
+This command creates a directory called my_dir with permissions 751 in the working directory: mkdir -m 751 my_dir changes the group owner to school for the file hello: chgrp school hello